citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/Citizen.Wait.md

 ## What is Citizen.Wait?

-`Citizen.Wait` is a function in FiveM that allows you to pause the execution of the current script thread for a specified amount of time.
+`Citizen.Wait` is a function in FiveM that allows you to pause the execution of the current thread for a specified amount of time.
 This can be useful for creating delays, scheduling tasks, or controlling the flow of your script.

 ## Syntax